SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/localize-web-parts.md

 When the user opens the web part property pane, the method will load the information about the languages enabled in the current site.
 Because loading this information might take a moment, the method displays a loading indicator communicating its status to the user.
 Once the information about the enabled languages is loaded, the method creates a new property pane text field linked to a dynamic web part property named **greeting__lcid_**.
 For example, **greeting_1033** for US English.

-Once text fields for all enabled languages are constructed, the method refreshes the property pane by calling the **refreshPropertyPane** method.
+Once text fields for all enabled languages are constructed, the method refreshes the property pane by calling the **IPropertyPaneAccessor.refresh** method.
 Finally, the method clears the web part loading indicator and re-renders the web part body.

 ![Text fields for all enabled languages displayed in the web part property pane](../../../images/localization-multilingual-properties.png)